 Here’s a list of some of the fun things to do and see on Maui:

 - Snorkeling and diving around Maui is fantastic.
 A half day catamaran cruise out to Molokini is a trip worth doing.
 Plan to take an early morning excursion for smoother water.
-One of my favorite companies for a Molokini snorkel excursion is Trilogy.

 - If snorkeling doesn’t suit you, then see and learn about Hawaii’s tropical fish at the Maui Ocean Center or take a submarine tour.